 Learner Support Fund

-If you are supported by Student Finance Wales, Northern Ireland,
+If you are supported by Student Finance Wales, Northern Ireland

-be entitled to the UWE Bursary above.
+entitled to the UWE Bursary.

-More information can be found on the Learner Support Fund page.
+Find out more about the Learner Support Fund page.